jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** *The request to create the device group required no authentication or authorization.* The API Services Gateway does not, by default, enforce any authentication model.
 This is relieve us from that concern.
 We will later mitigate this issue by securing access to the API Service Gateway to only our other trusted orchestration services.
-It is important to realize that removing concerns is a goal at this phase of our development process.
+The idea of restricting access to services to only trusted containers is a basic concept for container orchestrations.
+It is important to realize that removing concerns, even security concerns, is a goal at this phase of our development process.

+**Note:** If your customer would like to add the concern of *minimal security* to the API Services Gateway, they can enable the requirement for HTTP BASIC authentication for all requests.
+The HTTP BASIC authentication scheme is enabled using Apache configuration directives.
+Apache modules to enable either Password or LDAP based configuration directives are built into the API Services Gateway.
+The Apache configuration directives can be imposed by attaching `docker` volumes to the base API Services Gateway container, or by using the `Dockerfile` `COPY` directive to build a new container from the base API Services Gateway container.
+Neither configuration directive is pre-configured, as it is our aim to present minimal concerns for service orchestrators.

 **Step 3.
 Add our remote BIG-IP to our device group.**